ssh-ak74/esp32-led-thing/README.md

 The complete wiring and source code are included in this repository.

+Use the latest release to rebuild it https://github.com/ssh-ak74/esp32-led-thing/releases/tag/esp32

 ## Open Source

 Made open-source because if I build it, you should be able to see how it works.